Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 ?orig1=(pp-sqrt(pp * pp))/x;
 ?orig2=(pp+sqrt(pp * pp))/x;

 There is a bug somewhere, because the radius of the resulting points are spheres.
-But the result can be used as midpoint of a new sphere.
+But the result can be used as midpoint of a new sphere or the coordinates extracted.

 # angles and distances